ePages-de/taggle.rb/README.md

 # taggle.rb

-This is an open source application for our BEYOND API.
+This is an open source application for our BEYOND cockpit.
 It enables merchants to easier work with tags by offering e.g. a Tagcloud.
 You will find a corresponding application for the storefront in the [taggle.js repository](https://github.com/ePages-de/taggle.js).

 ## Authorization